willow385/wlang/README.md

 to a file.
 Don't forget the `--` after `npm run main` or npm will eat the flag.

-My reasoning for why you'd want to use Wlang object files from binary object files is that Wlang has more type information that the compiler can reason about than C does, for example it already distinguishes between nullable and non-nullable pointers, which C does not.
+My reasoning for why you'd want to use Wlang object files versus binary object files is that Wlang has more type information that the compiler can reason about than C does, for example it already distinguishes between nullable and non-nullable pointers, which C does not.
 It will of course always be possible to compile Wlang into a regular binary object file, and then